Looking for the best UK Winter breaks? We share the best weekend breaks in the UK, perfect for a trip away this Winter.

-Best Winter Breaks in the UK
+Best UK Winter Breaks

-The Lake District
+1. The Lake District

 If you’re lucky enough to have some snow, then the landscape becomes even more beautiful and after a day out exploring you can cozy up in one of the many traditional pubs with open fires or wood burners.
 The weather is more changeable in winter and there is a much higher chance of rain, so you’ll need to go prepared, but even then there are plenty of little villages to explore, the Lakes Distillery, and independent boutiques and shops to browse to keep you occupied.